Asymptotics of relative heat traces and determinants on open surfaces of finite area: Asymptotics of relative heat traces for small time

-we first recall what $K_{1,h}$ and $K_{1,g}$ are.
-Recall that $h$ was extended to the complete cusp $\wt Z$ and that $K_{1,h}(z,w,t)$ denotes the heat kernel for $\Delta_{h}$ on $\wt Z$.
-The idea of the proof of Proposition \ref{prop:casmpexptraoA} is to use the local asymptotic expansion of the corresponding heat kernels and find a uniform bound on the remainder term.
+The coefficients $\hat{a}_j$ depend on the parameter $a$.
+There is a remainder term that also depends on $a$ as $O(e^{-\frac{c}{a^{4}t}})$, for a positive constant $c$. \end{proposition} \begin{proof} In order to deal with the integral $I_1(t)$ we first recall what $K_{1,h}$ and $K_{1,g}$ are.
+Recall that $h$ was extended to the horn $\wt Z$ and that $K_{1,h}(z,w,t)$ denotes the heat kernel for $\Delta_{h}$ on $\wt Z$.
+The idea of this proof is to use the local asymptotic expansion of the corresponding heat kernels and find a uniform bound on the remainder term.